AutoViML/featurewiz/README.md

     for adding feature engineering.
 There are three choices.
 You can choose one, two or all three.
     - `interactions`: This will add interaction features to your data such as x1*x2, x2*x3, x1**2, x2**2, etc.
     - `groupby`: This will generate Group By features to your numeric vars by grouping all categorical vars.
-    - `target`:  This will encode and transform all your categorical features using certain target encoders.
+    - `target`:  This will encode and transform all your categorical features using certain target encoders.<br>
     Default is empty string (which means no additional features)
 - `category_encoders`: Instead of above method, you can choose your own kind of category encoders from the list below.
     Recommend you do not use more than two of these.
-Featurewiz will automatically select only two from your list.<br>
+Featurewiz will automatically select only two from your list.
 Default is empty string (which means no encoding of your categorical features)<br> These descriptions are derived from the excellent <a href="https://contrib.scikit-learn.org/category_encoders/"> category_encoders</a> python library.
-Please check it out.
+Please check it out!
     - `HashingEncoder`: HashingEncoder is a multivariate hashing implementation with configurable dimensionality/precision.
 The advantage of this encoder is that it does not maintain a dictionary of observed categories.
 Consequently, the encoder does not grow in size and accepts new values during data scoring by design.
     - `SumEncoder`: SumEncoder is a Sum contrast coding for the encoding of categorical features.
     - `PolynomialEncoder`: PolynomialEncoder is a Polynomial contrast coding for the encoding of categorical features.